Will.i.am

-William Adams (born March 15, 1975), known professionally as will.i.am (pronounced "will I am"), is an American rapper, singer, songwriter, and record producer.
-He is the frontman of the musical group Black Eyed Peas — which he formed with fellow rappers apl.de.ap and Taboo in 1995.
+William Adams (born March 15, 1975), known professionally as will.i.am (pronounced "will I am" and stylized in all lowercase), is an American rapper, singer, songwriter, and record producer.
+He is the frontman of the musical group Black Eyed Peas, which he formed in 1995 alongside fellow rappers apl.de.ap and Taboo.
 The group has released nine studio albums, and saw their highest success with the pop rap albums Elephunk (2003), Monkey Business (2005), The E.N.D.
-(2009), and The Beginning (2010), during which he shared lead vocals with fellow singer Fergie.
+(2009), and The Beginning (2010), during which time he shared lead vocals with fellow singer Fergie.

-As a solo artist, Adams signed with Atlantic Records to release his debut album Lost Change (2001), and later Barely Breaking Even to release his second album Must B 21 (2003), both of which failed to chart.
-The latter contained the song "Go!", which served as theme music for NBA Live 2005 and Madden NFL 2005.
-After gaining success with the Black Eyed Peas, he signed with Interscope Records to release his third album, Songs About Girls (2007), which moderately entered the US Billboard 200 — becoming his first solo project to do so — and spawned the US Billboard Hot 100-top 40 single "I Got It From My Mama".
+As a solo artist, Adams signed with Atlantic Records to release his debut album Lost Change (2001).
+He later signed to Barely Breaking Even to release his second album Must B 21 (2003).
+Both albums failed to chart.
+After gaining success with the Black Eyed Peas, he signed with Interscope Records to release his third album, Songs About Girls (2007).
+His third effort moderately entered the US Billboard 200 — becoming his first solo project to do so — and spawned the US Billboard Hot 100-top 40 single "I Got It From My Mama".
 His fourth album, #willpower (2013), peaked at number nine on the Billboard 200, and was supported by the Billboard Hot 100-top five hit, "Scream & Shout" (with Britney Spears).
 In addition, he guest appeared on Fergie's 2006 single "Fergalicious" and Usher's 2010 single "OMG", which peaked at numbers two and one on the Billboard Hot 100, respectively.

-A prolific record producer and songwriter, Adams has amassed credits on releases for fellow music industry acts.
-These include Michael Jackson, Rihanna, Miley Cyrus, Kanye West, Kendrick Lamar, Chris Brown, Jennifer Hudson, U2, Kesha, Lady Gaga, Psy, Justin Timberlake, Nicki Minaj, Estelle, Kid Cudi, Nas, Robin Thicke, John Legend, Cheryl, and 2NE1, among others.
 From both his solo career and groupwork with the Black Eyed Peas, he has had 41 UK singles chart-top 40 entries since 1998, and has sold 9.4 million singles in the country.
 He founded a self-titled record label in 1998, which has signed artists including LMFAO, Kelis, and Macy Gray.
 Outside of music, Adams founded the technology company i.am+ in 2013; he has also served as a panelist and mentor on the reality competition series The Voice UK (2012–present), The Voice Australia (2014), and The Voice Kids (2017–2023).
 He is the recipient of seven Grammy Awards, a Latin Grammy Award, and a Daytime Emmy Award.